 - regional variations in the names of drugs and how they are described

 - the language used not to make visitors feel judged

 Page load time

 Many young people are on restrictive data packages.
-Emma didn’t want to make a website that was all bells and whistles that would eat up a visitors data allowance.
-They wanted to make sure that visitors had easy access to trusted information.
+Emma didn’t want to make a website with all bells and whistles that would eat up a visitor’s data allowance.
+Instead, they wanted to ensure that visitors had easy access to trusted information.

 Regional variation in the language used.

-Emma’s team monitored the search terms people use to arrive to the site.
-How someone refers to a particular drug may not be the same in London as it is in Newcastle.
+Emma’s team monitored the search terms people use to arrive at the site.
+How someone refers to a particular drug may not be the same in London as in Newcastle.

-They consulted specialist to make sure they weren’t using language and terms that would make visitors feel judged or talked down to.
-Terms such as “addict” were avoided so that negative stereotypes were not perpetuated.
-They wanted their visitors to feel that Talk to Frank was a safe place they could turn to to answer questions.
+They consulted specialists to ensure they weren’t using language and terms that would make visitors feel judged or talked down to.
+For example, words such as “addict” were avoided so negative stereotypes were not perpetuated.
+They wanted their visitors to feel that Talk to Frank was a safe place they could turn to answer questions.

 - Know your audience: respect them and their time.

 - Do your research: both upfront and after the service launches so you can continuously improve